 -

-In a pie dish, arrange the figs cut side down and pour the remaining caramel over them.
+In a pie dish, arrange the figs cut-side down and pour the remaining caramel over them.

 -

-Spread the gluten-free dough over the figs and tuck the edges well towards the inside of the mold.
+Spread the gluten-free dough over the figs and tuck the edges in well towards the inside of the mold.

 -